brutopolis/buxu/README.md

 # VM Concept
   ## Concepts
-  bruter interpreting function can be replaced anytime during execution, but the new interpreting function must be built-in in some library;

   bruter has a default type size, 4bytes on 32bits systems and 8bytes on 64bits systems, plus 1byte for the type;

   bruter is essentially a special list of char[(4 or 8)] along with a list of char;